 - Powerpoint Presentation on VStar (Spanish)

-- VStar is the creation of lead developer David Benn with help from the VStar Team.
+- VStar is the creation of lead developer David Benn with help from a few volunteers.

 - VStar uses the Apache Commons Math library for anova (F-test, p-value) algorithms.

 - VStar is made available under the Affero GNU Public License, which requires that the source code be made freely available.
-Click here to visit its Sourceforge site.
+Click here to visit its GitHub site.

-In addition, you can obtain information about libraries used by VStar here:
+- Information about libraries used by VStar can be found here: